Kanan1995/Time-Series-Analysis/README.md

 ## Inspiration
-Project inspired by effects of crisis on the unemployment and inflation rates.
+Project inspired by the effects of pandemic on the economy.

 ## Contact
 Created by [Kanan Gulmammadli](kenan.gulmemmedli@gmail.com) (kenan.gulmemmedli@gmail.com)  - feel free to contact me!